Progressive Overload for Adventures: A 10-Year Framework

 Now you know what excites you.
 Year 2 is about going longer and harder within your chosen types.
 If trekking lit you up, do a week-long route.
 If cycling clicked, train for a multi-day tour.
 The goal is to prove to yourself that you can sustain effort over consecutive days.

 This is also the year to get serious about supporting fitness.
 If you're trekking, add structured strength training.
 If you're cycling, work on your core and flexibility.
 The auxiliary work you do in Year 2 pays compound dividends in Year 3 and beyond.
+It's boring.
+It matters more than anything else you'll do.

 Year 3-4: Reach for the signature adventures

-With two years of progressive building, you're now ready for the adventures that used to feel like dreams.
+With two years of progressive building, you're ready for the adventures that used to feel like dreams.
 The Tour du Mont Blanc.
 A half Ironman.
 A week of island-hopping by sea kayak.
 An ascent of a 4,000-meter peak.

 Year 5+: Go further or go deeper